Domande frequenti sulla migrazione da Jira Server a Cloud

 - Users, groups and permissions.

-- Site data, including projects, issues, and Jira configuration.
+- Site data, including projects and issues.

 - Application links.

-- Apps: App data is not included in the backup when migrating from Jira Server to Jira Cloud.
+- Apps.
+App data is not included in the backup when migrating from Jira Server to Jira Cloud.
 Some apps do have the capability to export and import their data but you'll need to check with the app developers or their documentation to confirm if this is possible.
 Your licenses for Atlassian Marketplace apps can be viewed on https://my.atlassian.com/.

-- Timezones: Timezone information on a per-user profile will be lost.
+- Timezones.
+Timezone information on a per-user profile will be lost.

-Yes.
-Performing a Jira import will overwrite all data associated with projects and replace it with project data from the backup file.
+Yes, performing a Jira import will overwrite all data associated with projects and replace it with project data from the backup file.